Prince Harry Reportedly Thought The Royal Family Didn’t ‘Welcome’ Or ‘Protect’ Meghan Markle

 The source continued by explaining that neither Harry nor Meghan was happy that they had been forced to give up the “Sussex Royal” title as part of their agreement to step back from the family.
 The source said that their displeasure was not just because they had spent money on branding the term.
 They were also upset by the suggestion that they should have to refrain from using it.

-The decision from the royal family that Harry and Meghan would not be allowed to use the term was a reversal of the initial agreement that was made following their announcement.
+The royal family’s decision to ban Harry and Meghan from using “Sussex Royal” was a reversal of the initial agreement that was made following their announcement.
 In January, it was said that the couple would be allowed to keep their titles, even as they started a more distant relationship with the monarchy.

 View this post on Instagram